AaronFAN20x3/AaronFAN20x3.github.io/README.md

-# Xinchuan Fan's Github Pages Blog
+# Xinchuan Fan's fast.ai Blog

-This is the repository for Xinchuan's blog!
+This is the repository for Xinchuan's fastai blog!
 This blog uses Jeckll to create the static pages.